lambda-dom/weidu_library/weidu_library/docs/libraries/items.md

 ## A. 2.
 Arrays.

-`item_types`

-[Array](../../resources/2da/items/types.2da) with keys the symbolic names for item types and values the associated integer values.

 `item_flags`

 [Array](../../resources/2da/items/flags.2da) with keys the names for item flags and values the associated bit index for the flags word.

-`item_proficiencies`

-[Array](../../resources/2da/items/proficiencies.2da) with keys the symbolic names for item proficiencies and values the associated integer values.

-note(s):
-* only the BG2 proficiencies are in the array.

 # B. Basic functions.